Privacy, trust, and security in (mobile) networks; I use statistics, game theory, and algorithms.

 Most importantly, how can we reason concretely and quantitatively about privacy attacks and defences (e.g. in order to provide privacy guarantees, or to monetize private information appropriately)?

-I would be happy to supervise strong students in BSc projects, MSc theses, or PhD research on these or related topics (e.g. smartphone security, web browsing privacy, or more general social network privacy).
+I would be happy to supervise strong students in BSc projects, MSc theses, or PhD research on these or related topics (e.g. smartphone security, web browsing privacy).

 R. Shokri, G. Theodorakopoulos, and C. Troncoso.